-The Reds are planning on moving top prospect Billy Hamilton from shortstop to the outfield full-time, reports Mark Sheldon of MLB.com:
+The Cincinnati Reds have made it official; they are moving top prospect Billy Hamilton from shortstop to the outfield full-time, reports Mark Sheldon of MLB.com:

 "There are a lot of reasons," Bill Bavasi, the Reds' vice president of scouting and player development, told MLB.com.
 "We have [Zack] Cozart.
 We have Didi [Gregorius].
 If you watch Hamilton's style of play, it's a pounding style of play.
 It would be an easier position for his body to take along with the base stealing.
 Everything seems to work better."